WrightonLabCSU/CAMPER/README.md

 ### DRAM Combination Workflow

-As previously stated, DRAM1.4.0 will include CAMPER by default as an easy tool, but it is possible to use CAMPER with any version of DRAM after 1.3, with one additional command.
+It is possible to use CAMPER with any version of DRAM after 1.3, with one additional command.
 First follow the instructions above to update your DRAM environment with CAMPER_DRAMKit.
 Then with that environment activated, you should be able to run the following commands to make a new raw annotations file with all the DRAM data you expect, and the CAMPER data added in.

 If you are not able to update your DRAM environment for whatever reason, you will simply need to switch environments mid-workflow.